 Side navigation removal

 The original panel has been replaced with a simplified top navigation strip, which includes five more general categories: Latest, Collections, Deals, PS5, and Subscriptions.
 Other categories which were perhaps seen as less frequently used – including PS4 games, Free to Play Games, Add-ons, VR, and PS Plus – have been relegated to the very bottom of the site above the footer.
 This means that they are below the fold and can only be accessed by scrolling.
+If you want to find out which games are hot right now, you can simply go here.

 Changes in the “further filtering” functionality